 You’ve finally reached the final segment of our 3-part series on EIS PERKESO Malaysia.
 If you’re an employee who wants to know how to claim EIS benefits such as the Job Search Allowance (JSA), this article is for you.
 If you’re an employer, you may want to skip this article, and read these ones instead: EIS PERKESO Malaysia: What is the Employment Insurance System?
-(Part 1 of 3) and EIS PERKESO Malaysia: How to calculate the EIS contribution?
-(Part 2 of 3).
+(Part 1) and EIS PERKESO Malaysia: How to calculate the EIS contribution?
+(Part 2).

 A quick recap: Who is covered under the Employment Insurance System (EIS)?

-Every employee in the private sector who is a Malaysian citizen or permanent resident aged between 18 to 60 years old qualifies for EIS.
+If you are a Malaysian citizen or permanent resident aged between 18 to 60 years old, and an employee in the private sector, you would qualify for EIS.

 A simple way to remember is this: EIS falls under the same category as SOCSO in terms of eligibility of contribution.
 This means whoever is eligible to contribute to SOCSO is also eligible to contribute to EIS.

 I just got laid off.
 How can EIS help me?